 Because we see a need for various dApps.
 I thought it would be interesting to use 26/WAKU2-PAYLOAD | Vac RFC 's signature placeholder for this purpose.

-26/WAKU-PAYLOAD specifies that Keccak(flags || payload-length || payload || padding)
+26/WAKU-PAYLOAD specifies that Keccak(flags || payload-length || payload || padding) should be signed.

 Now, Ethereum wallets have several ways to data.